 Programme in detail

-During the programme you will have the opportunity to undertake an elective in an imaging department of your choice.
+During the programme, you will also have the opportunity to enrich your clinical experience by undertaking an elective placement in an imaging department of your choice, which can be locally, nationally or internationally.

 Department Key Facts